FAQ for Administrators

 Q: Who monitors the arrival dates of scholars?

 A: It is your responsibility to communicate with incoming scholars to notify you if they will arrive later than the start date listed on the DS-2019.
-J-1 scholar must enter the U.S. within 30 days of the start date listed on the Form DS-2019.
-It is also your responsibility to notify your HIO advisor as soon as you know because the HIO may need to amend the DS-2019 and/or reissue the DS-2019.
+A J-1 scholar must enter the U.S. within 30 days of the start date listed on the Form DS-2019.
+It is also your responsibility to notify your HIO advisor as soon as you know if a scholar will arrive late because the HIO may need to amend the DS-2019 and/or reissue the DS-2019.

 Q: What do I do if the scholar decides not to come to the University at all?